 Micronutrients tab: The micronutrient content of your recipe is shown here.

-Preview Tab: You can see how your recipe will look like once downloaded as a PDF.
+Download Tab: You can see how your recipe will look like once downloaded as a PDF.
 You also have the option to select which sections to include in your PDF download.

 Additional notes: your logo will be added to recipes automatically.
 If you need to change it, follow the instructions on this article.